2014 Barlow Prize GuidElines

-The winning composer will receive a $15,000 commission from the Barlow Endowment to compose a major new work for wind ensemble—a group of 40-45 players that make up the standard instrumentation for that group.
-A national performing consortium of three prominent bands and wind ensembles will premiere the work in 2015: United States Marine Band (Washington D.C.—Col. Michael Colburn, Director); Brigham Young University Wind Symphony (Provo, Utah—Dr. Donald Peterson, Director); and a Florida State University Wind Orchestra (Tallahassee, Florida—Dr. Richard Clary).
+The winning composer will receive a $12,000 commission from the Barlow Endowment to compose a major new work for saxophone quartet.
+A national performing consortium of three prominent quartets will premiere the work in 2016: PRISM, ZZYZX, and the United States Air Force Academy Band's Saxophone Quartet.

 There are no restrictions with regard to musical style, nationality, age, gender, race, religion, or political persuasion.
 The only limitations are: 1) composers who have won the Barlow Prize in the previous five years will not be considered; and 2) members of the Barlow Boards are not eligible.